Hridyanshkushwaha/Network-Traffic-Analysis-Using-Wireshark/README.md

 # Network-Traffic-Analysis-Using-Wireshark
-I am Hridyansh Kushwaha, student of United College Of Engineering And Research.
-This repository is the project work I have done in my summer internship in "Cybersecurity"  with the help of IBM.  his report presents a comprehensive analysis of network traffic using Wireshark to understand protocol behavior.
+ This repository is the project work I have done in my summer internship in "Cybersecurity"  with the help of IBM.
+This report presents a comprehensive analysis of network traffic using Wireshark to understand protocol behavior.
 #### A full length pdf to study the project report is here [Network Packet Analysis Report.pdf](https://github.com/user-attachments/files/21471552/Network.Packet.Analysis.Report.pdf)

 ### The project contain :